-Hackers steal information that allows access to the credit card accounts.
-Stolen information includes account owners name, credit card number, expiration dates, account balance, account credit limit, web access passwords, and account PIN.
+Hackers steal information that allows access to credit card accounts.
+The stolen information includes account owner’s name, credit card number, expiration dates, account balance, account credit limit, web access passwords, and account PIN.
 They can also steal personal information used to verify account ownership, such as social security number, date of birth, and any other information in the database associated with account verification.
-Typically, hackers sell this information to people or organizations who use it to purchase goods online.
+Typically, hackers sell this information to people or organizations that use it to purchase goods online.

 Electronic Protected Health Information:

-Stolen health information includes medical records and other patient personal information.
+Stolen health information includes a patient’s medical records and other personal information.
 Criminals commonly use this information for identity theft.

 Business/Financial Account Information:

-Stolen account information may include account numbers, pass codes, customer personal information, etc. Hackers use this information to gain access to individual accounts with businesses and financial institutions such as banks and investment firms.
-Businesses are also at risk for having their financial account information hacked.
+Stolen account information may include account numbers, passcodes, customer personal information, etc. Hackers use this information to gain access to individual accounts with businesses and financial institutions such as banks and investment firms.
+Businesses are also at risk of having their financial account information hacked.
 With this information, available, a hacker (or hacker’s customer) can gain online access to the accounts and transfer cash out of the account to virtually untraceable sources.

 Cybercriminals use ransomware with a singular objective, to extract a ransom.
 The victim of a ransomware attack, however, realizes a cost much greater than the ransom demand price.
-Total cost to the victim includes cost of disruption of business while the networks assets are frozen.
-The hacker is aware of this situation, and uses this knowledge to identify targets that have the most to lose.
+The total cost to the victim includes the cost of disruption of business while the network’s assets are frozen.
+The hacker is aware of this situation and uses this knowledge to identify targets that have the most to lose.
 This allows the hacker to demand a higher ransom price than would be paid by the average computer owner.